wagtail/wagtail/docs/advanced_topics/customisation/rich_text_internals.rst

  * The editor interface needs to filter out certain kinds of unwanted markup; this includes malicious scripting, font styles pasted from an external word processor, and elements which would break the validity or consistency of the site design (for example, pages will generally reserve the ``<h1>`` element for the page title, and so it would be inappropriate to allow users to insert their own additional ``<h1>`` elements through rich text).
  * Rich text fields can specify a ``features`` argument to further restrict the elements permitted in the field - see :ref:`rich_text_features`.
- * Enforcing a subset of HTML helps to keep presentational markup out of the database, making the site more maintainable, and making it easier to repurpose site content (including, potentially, producing non-HTML output such as `DocBook <https://docbook.org/>`_).
+ * Enforcing a subset of HTML helps to keep presentational markup out of the database, making the site more maintainable, and making it easier to repurpose site content (including, potentially, producing non-HTML output such as `LaTeX <https://www.latex-project.org/>`_).
  * Elements such as page links and images need to preserve metadata such as the page or image ID, which is not present in the final HTML representation.

 This requires the rich text content to go through a number of validation and conversion steps; both between the editor interface and the version stored in the database, and from the database representation to the final rendered HTML.